Comcast/xCOMPASS/xCOMPASS/README.md

 - Deeper dive into privacy design strategies.
 - Linking to other principles beyond FIPPS.

 However, if you have other ideas, albeit simple, please do not hesitate to connect with us.
+Please also have a look at more instructions to commit your contribution in [CONTRIBUTING.md](https://github.com/Comcast/xCompass/blob/main/CONTRIBUTING.md).